-Elsie is a Birmingham-based Senior Associate who advises on all aspects of commercial litigation and dispute resolution, including international arbitration.
+Elsie is a Birmingham-based principal associate who advises on all aspects of commercial litigation and dispute resolution, including international arbitration.

 In advising her clients, Elsie's primary objective is to provide commercial and cost-efficient advice with the aim of resolving disputes with minimal disruption to her clients' businesses, from both a time management and cost perspective.
 She is an effective communicator and strives to deliver clear, tailored and comprehensive advice to her clients.

 Elsie offers advice to clients across a range of sectors, with particular experience in natural resources and financial services.